dependency-check-team/dependency-check/readme.md

 $ dependency-check ./index.js
 Success!
-All dependencies used in the code are listed in package.json
+All dependencies used in the code are listed in package.json Success!
+All dependencies in package.json are used in the code

 # even with globs and multiple inputs:

 $ dependency-check ./test/**/*.js ./lib/*.js
 Success!
-All dependencies used in the code are listed in package.json
+All dependencies used in the code are listed in package.json Success!
+All dependencies in package.json are used in the code
 ```

 `dependency-check` exits with code 1 if there are discrepancies, in addition to printing them out

 To always exit with code 0 pass `--ignore`

-### --missing (default)
+### --missing

-running `dependency-check ./package.json` will check to make sure that all modules in your code are listed in your package.json
+running `dependency-check ./package.json --missing` will only do the check to make sure that all modules in your code are listed in your package.json

 ### --unused, --extra

-running `dependency-check ./package.json --unused` will do the inverse of the default missing check and will tell you which modules in your package.json dependencies **were not used** in your code
+running `dependency-check ./package.json --unused` will only do the inverse of the missing check and will tell you which modules in your package.json dependencies **were not used** in your code

 ### --no-dev